Riding on the back of a motorbike. Racing the dusty red-dirt road towards Sirigu.

-We’re near the border of Burkina Faso in Northern Ghana and it’s the tradition of painting bright designs across houses that I’ve come to see.
+We’re near the border of Burkina Faso in Northern Ghana and it’s the tradition of painting bright designs across houses that I see.

 Sirigu is the most well-known of the painted villages, and, here, it’s the woman’s job to decorate the home.

 Their designs are abstract geometric and stylized animal figures, either painted on a flat surfaces or molded into relief across the earthen walls.

 DESIGNS OF SIRIGU ¹